-Centralized power takes over our home and final prototypingSpeculative Design
+Centralized power takes over our home and final prototypingCritical Design-IOT

 This website talks about similar critics about IOT to the IOT manifesto through funny and totally stupid IOT products.
 It’s safe to say IOT is getting a bit out of hand here.